5 Best Laptops For Adobe Illustrator 2025

 CPU

-Forget what the official site tells you about AI being multi-threaded.
-AI is very single-threaded (see last section for benchmarks).
+Forget what the official site tells you about Adobe Illustrator being multi-threaded.
+Adobe Illustrator is very single-threaded.
+That’s pretty much true for any creative software dealing with images.

 This means you should pick the higher clocked CPU (the one with more speed).

-Good: Any Intel Core i5 CPU and Ryzen 5 CPUs from the 4th and 5th gen.
+Good: Any Intel Core i5 CPU (10th onwards) and Ryzen 5 CPUs (5th gen onwards).

 GPU